History of Mexico–United States relations: Post-American Revolution

 The first two Mexican envoys to Washington, D.C. were José Manuel Zozaya y Bermúdez and José Anastasio Torrens.
 Beginning in the 1820s, Americans led by Stephan F. Austin and other non-Mexicans began to settle in eastern Texas in large numbers.
 These Anglo-American settlers, known as Texians, were frequently at odds with the Mexican government, since they sought autonomy from the central Mexican government and the expansion of black slavery into Mexico, which had abolished the institution in 1829 under Mexican president Vicente Guerrero.
 Their disagreements led to the Texas Revolution, one of a series of independence movements that came to the fore following the 1835 amendments to the Constitution of Mexico, which substantially altered the governance of the country.
-Prior to the Texas Revolution the general public of the United States was indifferent to Texas, but afterward, public opinion was increasingly sympathetic to the Texans.
-Following the war a Republic of Texas was declared, though independence was not recognized by Mexico, and the boundaries between the two were never agreed upon.
-In 1845 the United States annexed Texas, leading to a major border dispute and eventually to the Mexican–American War.
+Before the Texas Revolution, the general public of the United States was indifferent to Texas, but afterward, public opinion was increasingly sympathetic to the Texans.
+Following the war, a Republic of Texas was declared, though independence was not recognized by Mexico, and the boundaries between the two were never agreed upon.
+In 1845, the United States annexed Texas, leading to a major border dispute and eventually to the Mexican-American War.